Ayafahim/avatar_project/readme.md

 1. **Explore the Data**: Familiarize yourself with the structure and content of the datasets.
 2. **Run the Analysis**: Utilize the provided scripts to generate social network graphs and sentiment visualizations.
-3. **Interpret the Insights**: Delve into the results to explore character dynamics and narrative evolution.
+3. **Interpret the Insights**: Delve into the results to explore character dynamics and narrative evol

----

-### Authors

-This project is developed by a team of Avatar enthusiasts with a passion for data analysis and storytelling.

-### License

-This project is open-source under the [MIT License](LICENSE).

----